ecp4224/eyeRobot/README.md

 See the Developer Documentation and the User Documentation for more information

 # Layout
-archivce_code contains code that is not directly used in the project, but was used to test various components and future additions to the project.
+archive_code contains code that is not directly used in the project, but was used to test various components and future additions to the project.
 Files in the folder are not official and may not work correctly with the main project; they are simply there are reference.

 client contains code that is run on the Raspberry Pi, such as connecting to the server and receiving motor commands. server_motor.py is the main script to run to get everything set up on the Pi.